airjp73/rvf/packages/react/README.md

-# RVF Zod
+# RVF React

-The Zod adapter for [RVF](https://github.com/airjp73/remix-validated-form).
+The React adapter for [RVF](https://github.com/airjp73/remix-validated-form).
+This is the package you should use if you aren't using Remix.

 ## ALPHA RELEASE